-Close Torque Set · Parameter 42, the actuator setting for the maximum generated torque value permitted when the actuator is moving towards the closed position is recorded in this register.
-Open Torque Set Parameter 43, the actuator setting for the maximum generated torque value permitted when the actuator is moving towards the open position is recorded in this register.
-Torque at x% who Forque at x% when opening ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Parameters 44 to 54 are a set of parameters that each record the last value for the torque generated when the actuator is moving from closed to open and reaches a particular position (x%).
+Close Torque Set Parameter 42, the actuator setting for the maximum generated torque value permitted when the actuator is moving towards the closed position is recorded in this register

+Open Torque Set Parameter 43, the actuator setting for the maximum generated torque value permitted when the actuator is moving towards the open position is recorded in this register closing Parameters 55 to 65 are a set of parameters that each record the last value for the torque generated when the actuator is moving from open to closed and reaches a particular position (x%).
+The when the actuator is moving from open to closed and reaches a particular position (x %).
+The parameters contain 11 values of torque generated in 10% position increments between 100% and 0% of valve travel

+Torque at x% when opening Parameters 44 to 54 are a set of parameters that each record the last value for the torque generated when the actuator is moving from closed to open and reaches a particular position $(x\%)$.

 The parameters contain 11 values of torque generated in 10% position increments between 0% and 100% of valve travel.
-Torque at x% who Forque at x% when closing .
-Orquo ut A/o min Parameters 55 to 65 are a set of parameters that each record the last value for the torque generated when the actuator is moving from open to closed and reaches a particular position (x%).
-The parameters contain 11 values of torque generated in 10% position increments between 100% and 0% of valve travel.

 Motor Starts - Closing Direction Parameter 66 contains the total number of times the motor contactor to close the valve has been operated.
 The counter can be reset to zero using parameter 29.

-Motor Starts - Opening Direction motor otario - Op Parameter 67 contains the total number of times the motor contactor to open the valve has been operated.
-The counter can be reset to zero using parameter 29
+Motor Starts - Opening Direction Parameter 67 contains the total number of times the motor contactor to open the valve has been operated.
+The counter can be reset to zero using parameter 29.

+Torque at x% when

-7.2.11 Parameterisation Date (Parameter 68)
+7.2.10 Parameterisation Date (Parameter 68)